TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/civilization-5-2010-vs-civilization-4-2005-video-game-review.md

 # A more enjoyable, worse game

 I haven't played Civilization 5 until this May 2025 because when it originally released (15 years ago... time flies...)
 I kept hearing that it was a FAR worse game compared to Civilization 4.
-Years passed, and following the DLCs release I started to hear that it might have become finally good, and might even surpass Civilization 4.
+Years passed and following the DLCs release I started to hear that it might have become finally good, and might even surpass Civilization 4.

-While doing research to find a Civilization to "go back to" (I haven't played a Civilization game in at least 10 years) I decided to do a play-through of 4 (with every DLCs), followed by a play-through of 5 (with every DLCs).
+After doing research to find a Civilization game to "go back to" (I haven't played a Civilization game in at least 10 years) I ended up deciding to do a play-through of 4 (with every DLCs), followed by a play-through of 5 (with every DLCs).

 From the surface, I don't disagree with the premise that Civilization 5 surpassed Civilization 4.